jhs/iris-to-cloudant/README.md

 Now we reach the heart of this whole exercise: transferring databases from Iris Couch to Cloudant.

 Of course, we will use replication to move the data; but what exactly is the procedure?
 We have a myriad of decisions to make.
-Replication can be done synchronously ("replicate, and tell me when you are finished") or asynchronously ("replicate quietly in the background"); either as a one-off, or continuously; either pushing or pulling; either initiated from Iris Couch or Cloudant.
+Replication can be done synchronously ("replicate, and tell me when you are finished") or asynchronously ("replicate quietly in the background"); either as a one-off, or continuously; either pushing or pulling; and, finally, either initiated from Iris Couch or from Cloudant.
 And what about automating the process?

 Since this is a one-time undertaking, let's keep it simple:

 * Stick to clicking and typing in the web interface; let's not worry about automation
 * Work primarily in the Cloudant dashboard
 * Simple, one-off replication.
 Let's not worry about continuous replication.
 (Advanced users who need this can simply follow this procedure and check that box on the form).

+A note on continuous replication in Cloudant:
+> **Note:** Continuous replication jobs are helpful while initially migrating your data, but creating lots of ongoing, continuous replications *can* result in charges later on that are outside of Cloudant's free usage tier.
+Be sure to monitor your account usage in the Cloudant dashboard if you decide to make heavy use of continuous data replication.
+Their [pricing page](https://cloudant.com/product/pricing/) has more details on the free tier and metered billing rates.

 Begin by looking at Futon in Iris Couch.
 You should see a list of your databases.
 Keep this list handy.